 “You’re going to have to be a little less vague, Major.
 Also, at a guess, I’d say you’re at least twice my size, so…”

 The other two men laughed as Torres flushed slightly and sighed.
-“Short-range teleportation, I can go farther than you can in one jump, or at least farther than the file SAYS you can go, but you can jump five or six times faster than I can.
+“Short-range teleportation, I can go farther than you can in one jump, or at least farther than the file SAYS you can go,” the Major paused briefly and shot a questioning look at his new superior, but continued quickly when she didn’t respond.
+“But you can jump five or six times faster than I can.
 I’m considered top-tier invulnerable, same as you, but I don’t have any kind of accelerated healing.
-I’m also rated as top-tier for physical strength, and I can generate aimable kinetic blasts.
+I’m also rated as top-tier for physical strength, and I can generate aimable concussive blasts.
 Like I said-…”

 “Like me, but less so.”
 Jessica nodded her agreement as she met the man’s eyes, then turned to look at the other two men.
 “Next?”